sreedharsreeram/hackathon/README.md

 - Drizzle ORM

 ## How do I use this?
-The final product is available right now and can be used right away @ .tech
+The final product is available right now and can be used right away @ athyna.tech